uwe-app/website/site/docs/reference/commands/upm/info.md

 upm info std::core
 ```

-Or use a version range to remove matched versions:
+If a specific version is given it must exist in the plugin registry:

 ```text
 upm info std::core@4.1.12